About the minor

-In addition to rigorous coursework, students fulfill a hands-on requirement in order to complete the minor in global health.
+In addition to rigorous coursework, students fulfill an experiential fieldwork requirement in order to complete the minor in global health.
 This could mean an international field experience, research under UO faculty supervision, an internship with a health policy organization, or a practicum with a local nonprofit.
 Students arrange these practical experiences to suit their academic interests and professional goals in consultation with the global health program director.

 A little more info